xstherrera1987/divecatalina.net/dev/README.md

 booking
-=
+===
-holds multiple booking plugins that we will investigate
++ holds multiple booking plugins that we will investigate
++ holds a summaries of these investigations (documentation/pricing/code)

 src
-=
-miscellaneous PHP development
+===
++ any code that is not yet integrated into the main site
++ this is where we will develop our designs
++ this is where we will develop the reservation system